 Located at Gorski Kotar, Risnjak National Park is the most mountainous and heavily forested area in the country that is popular with hikers.
-Hike through the popular Leska Trail that can be completed in about two hours, or go on a three-hour trek up to the summit of Veliki Risnjak, which is a 1,528-meter tall peak named after the Croatian word for Lynx.
+Hike through the popular Leska Trail, which can be completed in about two hours, or go on a three-hour trek up to the summit of Veliki Risnjak, which is a 1,528-meter tall peak named after the Croatian word for Lynx.

 The area is the habitat of rare lynx and other large animals such as bears, dears, and exceeding 50 various species of bird.